 4.1.2 Challenges: Speed, quality, complex names, abbreviated names.
-At the moment the speed of name by TaxonFinder and NetiNeti is limited by significant network overhead on separate servers using different software platforms.
-The compilations of scientific names (“white list”) used by the projects [41, 42] are outdated and to increase both precision and recall of name finding.
+At the moment the speed of name recognition and discovery by TaxonFinder and NetiNeti is limited by significant network overhead because components run on separate servers using different software platforms.
+The compilations of scientific names (“white list”) used by the projects [41, 42] are outdated and need to be updated to increase both precision and recall of name finding.
 Abbreviated names like ‘D. melanogaster’ are used widely throughout scientific literature, and currently their discovery and resolution are poor.
 We set ourselves the task of dramatically improving performance that will expand such names to correct full species names.
-Name algorithms do not find authorship information and perform poorly if there is authorship data in the middle of a name string.
-We improve the NetiNeti algorithm in particular to accommodate lexical variants with authorship or infraspecies ranks.
+Name discovery algorithms do not find authorship information and perform poorly if there is authorship data in the middle of a name string.
+We will improve the NetiNeti algorithm in particular to accommodate lexical variants with authorship or infraspecies ranks.

 4.1.3 Implementation:

 Speed and scalability.
 We will re-implement TaxonFinder and NetiNeti as Ruby libraries to avoid network bottlenecks.
 We will run multiple instances in parallel using queuing libraries such as Resque [43].
 Quality.
 We will update the “white” and “black” lists of TaxonFinder to add more names.
 This is an on-going iterative process – some scientific names are also common words in English and other languages so we will devise tests to ensure that both precision and recall increase over time.
 We will explore updating lists dynamically and use automated regression tests for quality control.
 NetiNeti currently generates many false positives especially with non-English texts.
-We already have a language detection system, which allows users to switch NetiNeti off for texts.
-We will increase the accuracy of language detection, train the NetiNeti naïve Bayes classifier [39] several popular languages (Italian, Spanish, French, German), and make NetiNeti adapt to the language of a given text.
-The current NetiNeti algorithm only recognizes canonical forms without ranks. names like Abacopteris simplex Fée var. trifoliata Ching, or Abacopteris simplex var. trifoliata only recognized.
+We already have a language detection system, which allows users to switch NetiNeti off for texts in languages where it performs badly.
+We will increase the accuracy of language detection, train the NetiNeti naïve Bayes classifier [39] to perform well with several popular languages (Italian, Spanish, French, German), and make NetiNeti adapt to the language of a given text.
+The current NetiNeti algorithm only recognizes canonical forms without ranks.
+With names like Abacopteris simplex Fée var. trifoliata Ching, or Abacopteris simplex var. trifoliata, only the species binomial component is recognized.
 We will change the algorithm to include rank and author recognition as well while insuring the process will be fast enough for production.

-Integration with name resolution. ur experience false positives name discovery without diminishing recall significantly.
-We want to as many potential name strings as we reasonably can, so we developed an option of verifying found names by the GN name resolution service.
-This is a relatively slow process, .
-We would store the original name string, GUID of the name string it resolves to (if any), a resolution score which indicates how good the match is, and a date.
-We use the GUID to get more details about the cached name via GNI’s lexical and nomenclatural groups. would dramatically increase the speed of name resolution for most users.
+Integration with name resolution.
+Our experience is that false positives cannot be eliminated from the results of name discovery without diminishing recall significantly.
+We want to recover as many potential name strings as we reasonably can, so we developed an option of verifying found names by the GN name resolution service in order to identify and eliminate false positives.
+This is a relatively slow process, and we will explore accelerating it .
+We would store the original name string, the GUID of the name string it resolves to (if any), a resolution score based on a variety of parameters which indicates how good the match is, and a date.
+We can use the GUID to get more details about the cached name via GNI’s lexical and nomenclatural groups.
+This approach would dramatically increase the speed of name resolution for most users.

 4.2 Verification and disambiguation of scientific names